Senate Bill No. 492

 (By Senators Stollings, Laird, Miller, Cookman, Snyder and Prezioso)

-A BILL to amend and reenact §30-5-4 of the Code of West Virginia, 1931, as amended; and to amend said code by adding thereto a new section, designated §30-5-35, all relating to specialty drugs; defining terms; requiring Board of Pharmacy to develop a list of specialty drugs; requiring consultation with state pharmacy schools; requiring publication of the list of specialty drugs in the state register; establishing criteria to select speciality drugs; requiring pharmacy benefits managers to follow list developed by the Board of Pharmacy; providing certain pharmacies and pharmacists with the opportunity to dispense specialty drugs; and specifying reimbursement requirements for pharmacy benefits managers for specialty drugs.
+A BILL to amend and reenact §30-5-4 of the Code of West Virginia, 1931, as amended; and to amend said code by adding thereto a new section, designated §30-5-35, all relating to specialty drugs; defining “specialty drug”, “pharmacy benefits manager” and “pharmacy benefits management”; requiring State Board of Pharmacy to develop a list of specialty drugs; requiring pharmacy benefits managers to follow list developed by the Board of Pharmacy; providing certain pharmacies and pharmacists with the opportunity to dispense specialty drugs; and specifying reimbursement requirements for pharmacy benefits managers for specialty drugs.

 Be it enacted by the Legislature of West Virginia: